 All in all we had a terrific time with the chocolate bar maker.
 My only negative thought was that because the kids were so excited and diving in so quickly I didn’t have time to make some of the more fancy bars possible for myself.
 For example, in the instructions there are recipes for Tiramisu, salty & sweet bars & fruit & nut bars among others – perhaps I’ll just have to wait until the kids are asleep and make some then!

-Ask me nicely & I might share but if not you can buy your own Easy Chef Kitchen Chocolate Bar Maker at Toys R Us – just don’t blame me if you stay up all night playing with it!Disclaimer Having a house full of ravenous children that never stop eating or growing, and a pair of cats that I do not own but feed can be very costly.
+Ask me nicely & I might share but if not you can buy your own Easy Chef Kitchen Chocolate Bar Maker at Toys R Us – just don’t blame me if you stay up all night playing with it!Just So You Know Having a house full of ravenous children that never stop eating or growing, and a pair of cats that I do not own but feed can be very costly.
 This post has been made possible by generous sponsorship, the provision of free products, the inclusion of affiliate links so I earn a small amount if you click and buy, or a combination of these things.
-Although I received goodies of some kind in return for writing this post, it did not cloud my judgement or influence what I have written because I would never lie to you guys.
+Although I received goodies of some kind in return for writing this post, it did not cloud my judgement or influence what I have written.